A Two-step Estimating Approach for Heavy-tailed AR Models with Non-zero Median GARCH-type Noises: Proofs of Lemma , Theorem and Theorems -

-Since $y_{t-j}=Z^{\top}_{t-j-1}\theta_0+\varepsilon_{t-j}$, (\ref{new_a_1}) implies that
+Since $y_{t-j}=Z^{\top}_{t-j-1}\theta_0+\eta_{t-j}\sigma_{t-j}$, (\ref{new_a_1}) implies that

 where $g_1$ is a deterministic function.
-Notice that $Z_{t-j-1}\in \mathcal{F}_{t-j-1}$.
-Thus, using the fact that the conditional density of $\varepsilon_{t-j}$ given $\mathcal{F}_{t-j-1}$ is positive on the whole real line in Assumption \ref{assumption_2_5} (i), we know that (\ref{new_a_2}) can not hold and hence (i) in Lemma \ref{lemma_3_1} holds.
+Notice that $\eta_{t-j}$ is independent with $\mathcal{F}_{t-j-1}$.
+Thus, using the fact that the density of $\eta_{t-j}$ is positive on the whole real line in Assumption \ref{assumption_2_5} (i) and by the law of total expectation, (\ref{new_a_2}) cannot hold and hence (i) in Lemma \ref{lemma_3_1} holds.